.png)

-Students engage in 4 hands-on experiences in the nation's most extensive collection of log cabins.
+Students engage in four different hands-on heritage classes in the nation's most extensive collection of log cabins.

-During a field trip to Hart Square, students will spend 30 minutes at each demonstration listed below.
+During a field trip to Hart Square, students will spend 30 minutes at each class listed in the activities section below.

-Authentic experiences are held outdoors and in the Education Center.
+Authentic experiences are held outdoors and in the Sigmon Family Education Center.

 Students - $15